alethiagospeltruth/study/README.md

 Our mission is to give the good news, our strategy is to **be** the good news.
 >Be imitators of God, therefore, as beloved children, and walk in love, just as Christ loved us and gave Himself up for us as a fragrant sacrificial offering to God. - Ephesians 5:1-2

-The lost are constantly evaluating us in order to determine for themselves weather or not our faith is genuine. `rat poison analogy` Too often we are either hypocritical or braggadocious about our faith
+The lost are constantly evaluating us in order to determine for themselves weather or not our faith is genuine.
+Too often we are either hypocritical or braggadocious about our faith.

+`rat poison analogy`

 >“These religious types were the fans that Jesus seems to have the most trouble with.
 Fans who will walk into a restaurant and bow their heads to pray before a meal just in case someone is watching.
 Fans who won’t go to R-rated movies at the theater, but have a number of them saved on their DVR at home.
 Fans who may feed the hungry and help the needy, and then they make sure they work it into every conversation for the next two weeks.
 Fans who make sure people see them put in their offering at church, but they haven’t considered reaching out to their neighbor who lost a job and can’t pay the bills.
 Fans who like seeing other people fail because in their minds it makes them look better.
 Fans whose primary concern in raising their children is what other people think.
 Fans who are reading this and assuming I’m describing someone else.
 Fans who have worn the mask for so long they have fooled even themselves.”
 ― Kyle Idleman

+We are to be different than the world.

+>Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen. - Ephesians 4:29

+>But godliness with contentment is great gain.
+For we brought nothing into the world, and we can take nothing out of it.  - 1 Timothy 6: 6-7

+>Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you. - 1 Thessalonians 5: 16-18

-This works both ways.
-If you are truly genuine about imitating Christ, those around you will notice.
+If you truly strive to imitate Christ, the lost around you will notice that something is different.
-`swim team locker room` `don’t cuss around him`
-`not looking at nudity`
+`swim team locker room` `don’t cuss around him` `not looking at nudity story`

 `story of the department store owner`
 ### Build intimate relationships with the lost

 The topic of salvation is a very personal matter, so naturally non believers are much more comfortable talking about it with a close friend.
-Because of this, we should seek to establish relationships with non believers.
+Because of this, we should **intentionally** seek to establish relationships with non believers.

 Unfortunately, there is a common misconception that Christians should not be 'friends' with non believers.
 > "Do not love the world or anything in the world.
 If anyone loves the world, the love of the Father is not in him.
 [16] For all that is in the world—the desires of the flesh, the desires of the eyes, and the pride of life—is not from the Father but from the world." - 1 John 2: 15-16